Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Introduction

-It is worth noting that the use case we target with our SAM-based hybrid approach is similar to that of~\cite{Gkimisis:2025} but different from that of~\cite{Goswami:2025}: in a complex multiscale simulation, our strategy is to assign the subdomain containing the more complex, nonlinear dynamics to a FOM, as done in~\cite{Gkimisis:2025}, so as to maximize the accuracy of the coupled model.
-In contrast,~\cite{Goswami:2025} (and some other works, e.g., \cite{parish2024embedded}) take the approach of assigning more refined subdomains to a (NN-bassed) ROM, towards maximizing improvements in online CPU time.
+It is worth noting that the use case targeted by our SAM-based hybrid approach is similar to that of~\cite{Gkimisis:2025}: in a complex multiscale simulation, our strategy is to assign the subdomain containing the more complex, nonlinear dynamics to a FOM so as to maximize the accuracy of the coupled model.
+In contrast, other works (e.g., \cite{Goswami:2025, parish2024embedded}) take the approach of assigning more dynamically complex subdomains to a (NN-based) ROM, towards maximizing improvements in online CPU time.
 Further, the OpInf ROMs proposed herein are substantially easier to train than the PI-DeepONets considered in~\cite{Goswami:2025}.

-It is also worth mentioning that the domain decompositions employed herein and in practical problems of interest to us are always physically-motivated; in particular, we are not targeting the use case where a complex domain is ``tiled" with hundreds of pre-trained subdomains, as done in \cite{Wang:2022} and \cite{Chung:2024, choi2025definingfoundationmodelscomputational}.
-It is thus common in our applications to have 2--3 subdomain, and we do not envision in general having to couple more than 5--10 subdomains.
+It is also worth mentioning that the domain decompositions we employ are physically motivated and mimic practical problems of interest in solid mechanics.
+It is thus common in our applications to have 2--3 subdomain, and we do not envision having to couple more than 5--10 subdomains in general.
+It follows that we do not target the use case where a complex domain is ``tiled" with hundreds of pre-trained subdomains, as done in~\cite{Wang:2022, Chung:2024, choi2025definingfoundationmodelscomputational}.